TypingHare/database2-uml/README.md

 4. **Code Style**

-   * All PHP code should conform to the [PHP coding standardsto maintain consistency and readability across the codebase.
+   * All PHP code should conform to the [PHP coding standards](https://www.drupal.org/docs/develop/standards/php/php-coding-standards) to maintain consistency and readability across the codebase.
 Overrides to the PHP Standards:
      - Use **4 spaces** for indentation instead of 2 spaces to improve code clarity.